rcarrata/rcarrata.github.io/_posts/2023-07-17-aro-custom-domain.md

   -d "api.$DOMAIN"
 ```

-NOTE: don't close or interrupt this process, we will finish after the dns challenge with .
+NOTE: don't close or interrupt this process, we will finish after the dns challenge with the certbot.

 * Open a second terminal and paste the DNS_Challenge (and remember to export again the variables from the beginning):